-The effect of the potential impacts of accidents and malfunctions prior to mitigation on the aquatic environment is predicted to be moderate.
+The effect of the potential impacts of accidents and other unplanned events prior to mitigation on the aquatic environment is predicted to be moderate.
 Because the nature and outcome of unplanned events is difficult to predict the moderate effect was selected based on a worst case scenario in which a chemical spill reached the watercourse.
-This scenario could significantly impact the surface water quality in the receiving environments and affect aquatic species that may be present in the watercourse.
+This scenario could significantly impact the surface water quality in the receiving environments, however alternative environments are available in the local area.